jeffdaily/parasail/README.md

 [back to top]

-parasail supports the SSE2, SSE4.1, AVX2, KNC (Xeon Phi), and AltiVec instruction sets.
+parasail supports the SSE2, SSE4.1, AVX2, and AltiVec instruction sets.
 In many cases, your compiler can compile source code for an instruction set which is not supported by your host CPU.
 The code is still compiled, however, parasail uses CPU dispatching at runtime to correctly select the appropriate implementation for the highest level of instruction set supported.
 This allows parasail to be compiled and distributed by a maintainer for the best available system while still allowing the distribution to run with a lesser CPU.

 ## Compiling and Installing